unsignedbuntu/RepsyAPI/README.md

     *   Ensure you have a Minio server running.
     *   Update the endpoint, keys, and bucket name.
 The specified bucket must exist or be creatable by the provided credentials.

+**Note:** Both `filesystem` and `minio` storage strategies have been tested and confirmed to be working correctly for package deployment and download operations.

 ## How to Build

 Navigate to the project's root directory (`RepsyAPI`) in your terminal and run: